ge-m-zhang/cnl/apps/storybook-react-ui/README.md

 # Storybook React UI

-A Storybook application for showcasing and developing React UI components from the `@react-ui` package.
+A Storybook application for showcasing and developing React UI components from the `@gmzh/react-ui` package.

 ## Overview